worbis/apps-sdk/doc/tutorials.md

 # Active Torrents

 Once a torrent has been added to the client, you're able to check up on that torrent.
+Since we've added the Ubuntu torrent to your client already, let's check up on how it is doing.
+Start by adding some new HTML to `html/index.html`.

+    <div id="status"></div>

+Now, to put the progress in, we'll need to edit `js/add.js`:

+    var my_torrent = bt.torrent.get('http://releases.ubuntu.com/10.04/ubuntu-10.04-desktop-i386.iso.torrent');
+    $("#status").text(my_torrent.properties.get('progress') / 10);

+As you can see, the torrent object itself was fetched via. the URL that it was downloaded from.
+This makes sense in this instance since we don't know what the info hash is beforehand.
+It is also possible to just fetch the torrent object using an info hash (`bt.torrent.get('0123456789')`).

-First off, let's get the layout setup in the DOM so that it is easy to add a list of torrents.
+In a somewhat different fashion, sometimes it makes sense to update the whole list of torrents at once instead of a specific one.
+To do this, let's get the layout setup in the DOM so that it is easy to add a list of torrents.
 So, let's add a little HTML to `html/index.html`.

     <ul id="torrent-list"></ul>

-The accompanying javascript that will actually populate that list will get added to `js/add.js`:
+And, add the following to `js/add.js`.

     var torrents = bt.torrent.all();
     for (var i in torrents) {